bstefanescu/qutejs/web/doc/docs/attributes/q.md

 }
 ```

-## Custom directive scopes
+## Custom attribute scopes

-Custom directive can be restricted to an element tag name.
-When registering the directive you can use an optional tag name to restrict the directive to that tag:
+A custom attribute can be restricted to an element tag name.
+When registering the attribute directive you can use an optional tag name to restrict the directive to that tag:

 ```javascript
 Qute.registerDirective('select', 'value', selectValueDirective);
 ```

-then, use the directive as this: `<select x-use:value={someExpr}>`
+then, use the directive as this: `<select q:value={someExpr}>`

 When trying to use this directive on another element like for example an `<input>` the directive will not be found and an error will be thrown.